 Vipshop Holdings Limited (VIPS) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the company had lost 5.26% in the past month.
-In that same time, the Computer and Technology sector gained 17.65%, while the S&P 500 gained 14.3%.

-VIPS will be looking to display strength as it nears its next earnings release.
-On that day, VIPS is projected to report earnings of $0.09 per share, which would represent a year-over-year decline of 50%.
+Wall Street will be looking for positivity from VIPS as it approaches its next earnings report date.
+In that report, analysts expect VIPS to post earnings of $0.09 per share.
+This would mark a year-over-year decline of 50%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.50 billion, down 21.31% from the year-ago period.

-VIPS's full-year Zacks Consensus Estimates are calling for earnings of $1.25 per share and revenue of $13.52 billion.
-These results would represent year-over-year changes of +17.92% and +0.59%, respectively.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $1.25 per share and revenue of $13.52 billion, which would represent changes of +17.92% and +0.59%, respectively, from the prior year.

-It is also important to note the recent changes to analyst estimates for VIPS.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Any recent changes to analyst estimates for VIPS should also be noted by investors.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-VIPS is currently a Zacks Rank #2 (Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+VIPS currently has a Zacks Rank of #2 (Buy).

-Investors should also note VIPS's current valuation metrics, including its Forward P/E ratio of 11.99.
-For comparison, its industry has an average Forward P/E of 15.51, which means VIPS is trading at a discount to the group.
+Valuation is also important, so investors should note that VIPS has a Forward P/E ratio of 13.78 right now.
+Its industry sports an average Forward P/E of 16.4, so we one might conclude that VIPS is trading at a discount comparatively.

 The Internet - Delivery Services industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 63, which puts it in the top 25% of all 250+ industries.
+This group has a Zacks Industry Rank of 39, putting it in the top 16% of all 250+ industries.

 Click to get this free report